martincjespersen/DaAnonymization/README.rst

 Using custom masking functions
 ------------------------------
-As projects are very different on needs, DaAnonymization supports adding custom functions for masking additional features which are not implemented by default.
+As each project can have specific needs, DaAnonymization supports adding custom functions to the pipeline for masking additional features which are not implemented by default.

 .. code-block:: python